geesper/hubot-responder/README.md

 ## Installation

-Clone this repo into your hubot/node_modules directory.
+Copy the contents of this repo into your hubot/node_modules directory.
 Be sure to run an npm install after doing this so that any required modules are downloaded.
 You will then need to add "hubot-responder" to your external-scripts.json file in order to enable it.
+Additionally, you will need to install the ejs package in hubot using npm install ejs --save in your hubot directory.